hexabyte23/QuarkTx/Doc/radio.md

 When its done, you can exit calibrate mode (`c`).

 Its now time to save to EEPROM your settings by executing `v` command.
-You can check if that operation succeed by pressing the hardware reset button on the board.
+You can check if that operation succeed by hiting the hardware reset button on the board.
 The **e-edic** error is now supposed to disappear during booting sequence otherwise you have a real EEPROM data corruption problem.

 You can now use one of the 22 commands (for v 0.1.0) available (check [**Commands**](#commands-pane) pane for details) or use Gui app (still in dev) for Win 10/OSX/Android or IOS.